coiby/WuGroup/hyperthreading.md

 #PBS -l nodes=node06:ppn=32 !64? no!
 ```

-Instead you tell the job how many threads will be used.
+Instead you can specify how many threads will be used.
 ### OpenMP
 ```
 export OMP_NUM_THREADS=64